aws-samples/redcap-on-aws/README.md

      region: 'ap-northeast-1', // <-- update to your region
      apps: [
        {
-         name: 'redcap', // <-- Record name for the NS entry will be redcap.redemo.site.
+         name: 'redcap', // <-- Record name for the NS entry will be redcap.acme.com
          nsRecords: [
            // <-- List of NS records from deployment output 'ns-11111.awsdns-11.org',